iberglami/grgnn/README.md

-Thhis project is still under streamlining, many code is need to be unified with python language.
+Thhis project is still under streamlining, many code is need to be transfered from matlab to python.